 The Scheme's trustees are responsible for the other information.
-The other information comprises the Report of the Chairman and Principal Officer and the Board of Trustees Report as required by the Medical Schemes Act of South Africa.
+The other information comprises the information in the document titled "Pick n Pay Medical Scheme Annual Financial Statements for the year ended 31 December 2024", which includes the Report of the Chairman and Principal Officer and the Board of Trustees Report as required by the Medical Schemes Act of South Africa.
 The other information does not include the financial statements and our auditor's report thereon.